 This is perfectly normal.
 Swelling is one of the most common symptoms you will experience after chin liposuction.
 You may have swelling in the cheeks and on the chin and neck.
 Sometimes, swelling will extend down to the chest.

-Chin Liposuction Bruising
+Chin Lipo Bruising

 Bruising will also be present during this first week.
 Most patients experience bruising on the lower part of the neck and on the chest.
 This is true even when the majority of the incisions were on the chin and in the upper neck.
 The reason is simply gravity.

-Chin Liposuction Pain
+Chin Lipo Pain

 Pain in the first two days after surgery should not be too bad, though you will be given some pain management options.
 In general, this procedure does not cause too much pain.